university-of-auckland/conflex/README.md

 10. Test the application configuration for spaces that don't exist.
 11. Change how information gets delete from the database.
 These should not be committed until an update is completed and should be completed at the same time.
 12. Investigate null applications (e.g. Gallagher Command Center).
+13. Update tests to get the config file from the main directory and correctly setup the Confluence and Database APIs.